Accretion-Driven Turbulence in the Circumgalactic Medium: Summary

 \section{Summary}

-In this work we derive quasi-spherical solutions for turbulent CGM inflows, based on the framework for accretion-driven turbulence developed by \cite{Robertson12} and on the cooling flow solutions discussed in \cite{stern19,stern20}.
-We focus solely on the physics of radiating CGM inflows in a constant, spherical dark matter potential, neglecting galaxy feedback and other complications such as satellites and mergers.
+In this work we derive quasi-spherical solutions for turbulent CGM inflows, based on the framework for accretion-driven turbulence developed by \cite{Robertson12} and the cooling flow solutions discussed in \cite{stern19,stern20}.
+We focus on the physics of radiating CGM inflows in a constant, spherical dark matter potential, neglecting galaxy feedback and other complications such as satellites and mergers.

-We show that turbulent CGM inflow solutions are mainly characterized by their sonic radius $\Rsonic$ -- within $\Rsonic$ the inflow is predominantly cool with supersonic turbulence and inflow velocities, while outside $\Rsonic$ the inflow is predominantly hot with subsonic turbulence and inflow velocities.
-We focus on halos with masses $10^{10}\,\mathrm{M}_\odot <M_\mathrm{halo}<10^{13}\,\mathrm{M}_\odot$ at redshifts $0<z<2$, and show that $\Rsonic$ generally increases with mass (Figs.~\ref{fig:CGM_phases} -- \ref{fig:sim_img}).
+We show that turbulent CGM inflow solutions are mainly characterized by their sonic radius $\Rsonic$.
+Within $\Rsonic$ the inflow is predominantly cool with supersonic turbulence and inflow velocities, and the inflow is `dissipation-limited' --- regulated by the rate at which turbulence dissipates.
+Outside $\Rsonic$ the inflow is predominantly hot with subsonic turbulence and inflow velocities, and the flow is `cooling-limited' --- regulated by the radiative cooling rate as in a classic ICM cooling flow.
+The location of $\Rsonic$ relative to $\Rvir$ generally decreases with increasing mass, such that in $\gtrsim10^{12}\msun$ halos CGM inflows are entirely subsonic, while at lower masses the CGM is supersonic at least at inner halo radii (Figs.~\ref{fig:CGM_phases} -- \ref{fig:sim_img}).
+This threshold halo mass decreases if the CGM mass has been strongly depleted by feedback (see Fig.~\ref{fig:CGM_phases}).

-Using idealized 3D hydrodynamic simulations we demonstrate that average CGM properties indeed converge to our analytic solutions.
+Using idealized 3D hydrodynamic simulations, we demonstrate that average CGM properties indeed converge to our analytic solutions.
 We use the simulations also to study gas density distributions, velocity structure functions (VSFs), and turbulence anisotropy.
 Our main conclusions can be summarized as follows: